Enlarge pictures to view additional comments in caption area.

 Banco da Vela (or Banco do Mastro): The jangada’s tabernacle or “sail bench”.
 It is a stout beam supported on two legs that are doweled into the deck.
 It holds the mast up, allowing the spar to be angled to port or starboard depending on the tack.

 Barril: The water barrel or cask.
 It holds the drinking water for a trip.
 It is lashed on deck (either to the espeque or steering bench) for easy access.
 A short length of hose is used to siphon up the water.

 Bico da Proa: The third man on a jangada, under the proeiro and mestre.
 He fishes up by the tabernacle or on the foredeck.
 His responsibilities include anchoring, depth sounding, and wetting the sail (though these tasks are fluid – performed by others on board).
 The bico da proa marks his fish by cutting off both tips of the caudal fin.

 Bolacha: A large cracker made from wheat flour, water, and salt.
-Size: about five inches square and one half inch thick.
-It is known as hardtack in English: a cracker eaten by sailors.
+About five inches square and one half inch thick.
+Known as hardtack in English.
+A cracker eaten by sailors.

 Bolina: The jangada’s daggerboard.
 Made from a single plank of hardwood: eight feet long, sixteen inches wide, and one inch thick (on the larger jangadas).
 It slides up and down through a daggerboard box.

 Bote: The smallest size jangada, no more than eleven feet long.
 They are used for fishing close to shore and carry one or two jangadeiros at most.
 They can be rigged for sailing, but usually are just rowed with a paddle.
 Botes are commonly made from pieces of Styrofoam encased in a hull shaped frame.